A Step-By-Step Guide to Breaking Down a Mattress and Box Spring

-How to Break Down Your Mattress
+How to Break Down a Mattress

 An estimated 20 million mattresses are tossed into landfills every year, and many dispose of them because they are simply difficult to get rid of.